 If your heart's set on the perfect destination, it's very important to make sure that your country of choice will allow your pet to accompany you.
 The United Kingdom has a strict quarantine policy for pets arriving from countries that do not fall under their Pet Travel Scheme (if you're coming from the United States or Canada, you do).
 The Pet Travel Scheme requires that pets be microchipped, vaccinated, tested and certified - a process that takes up to six months.
 Guam and many islands in the Caribbean also quarantine pets, so it's imperative to determine the country's pet travel guidelines and then contact their individual consulate(s).
 The country consulates have all of the information that you will need and are generally very helpful.
 For more information on how to reach embassies and consulates, please visit the US Department of State.

 Pet Passport Required

-Planning on going to Europe?
+Planning on traveling with your pet to Europe?
 If you're headed to one of these countries in the European Union, you'll need to have a passport for your dog, cat, or ferret.
 You can get a passport from your vet, given that your pet's rabies vaccination is up to date.
 Your vet will also need to complete a health certificate and show proof that all vaccinations are up-to-date.
 This testing process must begin at least three months before you travel, so plan ahead.